heliholic/devel/README.md

 # Rotorflight

-Rotorflight is a Flight Control software suite for single-rotor helicopters.
+Rotorflight is a Flight Control software suite designed for single-rotor helicopters.
+It consists of:
+- Rotorflight Flight Controller firmware
+- Rotorflight Configurator for configuring the flight controller
+- Optional: Rotorflight Blackbox Explorer, for analyzing flight logs
+- Optional: Rotorflight LUA Scripts, for configuring the flight controller using a transmitter

-It is based on Betaflight 4.3, with many advanced features added for helicopters.
-Rotorflight does _not_ support multi-rotor crafts, nor airplanes; it is only for RC helicopters.
+Built on Betaflight 4.3, Rotorflight incorporates numerous advanced features specifically tailored for helicopters.
+It's important to note that Rotorflight does _not_ support multi-rotor crafts or airplanes; it's exclusively designed for RC helicopters.

-This version of Rotorflight is also known as **Rotorflight-2** or **RF2**.
+This version of Rotorflight is also known as **Rotorflight 2** or **RF2**.

 ## Information

-For more information, please visit [Rotorflight Website](https://www.rotorflight.org/)
+Tuorials, flight videos and documentation can be found on the [Rotorflight website](https://www.rotorflight.org/).

 ## Features

 Rotorflight has many features:

-* Many Rx protocols: CRSF, S.BUS, F.Port, DSM, IBUS, XBUS, EXBUS, GHOST, CPPM
+* Many receiver protocols: CRSF, S.BUS, F.Port, DSM, IBUS, XBUS, EXBUS, GHOST, CPPM
-* RX telemetry protocols: CSRF, FrSky, HoTT, etc.
+* Support for various telemetry protocols: CSRF, FrSky, HoTT, etc.
 * ESC telemetry protocols: BLHeli32, Hobbywing, Scorpion, Kontronik, OMP Hobby, ZTW, APD, YGE
 * Advanced PID control tuned for helicopters
 * Stabilisation modes (6D)
 * Rotor speed governor
-* Motorised tail support with TTA
+* Motorised tail support with Tail Torque Assist (TTA, also known as TALY)
-* Remote configuration and tuning with the Tx
+* Remote configuration and tuning with the transmitter
-  - With knobs / swtiches assigned to functions
+  - With knobs / switches assigned to functions
-  - With Tx LUA scripts
+  - With LUA scripts on EdgeTX, OpenTX and Ethos
 * Extra servo/motor outputs for AUX functions
 * Fully customisable servo/motor mixer
 * Sensors for battery voltage, current, BEC, etc.